UKCloud/documentation/articles/other/other-faq-g10.md

 ## Changes

-### What changes have been made to the UKCloud forr Oracle Software service?
+### What changes have been made to the UKCloud for Oracle Software service?

 The SLA for this service has increased from 99.95% to 99.99%, giving you greater confidence that your mission critical workloads will be secure and available.